gerogew22122/BuiltBetterHomes/replit.md

 # Recent Changes

-**October 2025 - Replit Environment Setup**:
+**October 4, 2025 - GitHub Import to Replit Setup**:
-- Migrated from hardcoded API keys to environment variables for security
+- Successfully imported GitHub repository to Replit environment
-- Created `.env` file with `RESEND_API_KEY` and `NOTIFICATION_EMAIL`
-- Updated `.gitignore` to exclude `.env` and `.env.local` files
+- Installed all npm dependencies (571 packages)
-- Configured Replit workflow to run on port 5000 with webview output
+- Configured workflow "Start application" to run `npm run dev` on port 5000 with webview output
+- Verified Vite dev server starts successfully with HMR enabled
+- Confirmed WordPress static site loads correctly at root `/`
+- Confirmed React contact form page loads correctly at `/contact`
-- Set up deployment configuration for autoscale deployment target
+- Set up autoscale deployment configuration with build and start commands
-- Verified application runs correctly in Replit environment
-- Both WordPress static site (root `/`) and React contact form (`/contact`) working properly
+- Environment uses Node.js 20 and existing package.json scripts
+- Both frontend (Vite) and backend (Express) running on port 5000 as required by Replit
+- Server configured to bind to 0.0.0.0 for external access
+- Vite configured with `allowedHosts: true` for Replit proxy compatibility

+**Important Notes**:
+- Environment variables `RESEND_API_KEY` and `NOTIFICATION_EMAIL` need to be set via Replit Secrets
+- Contact form will not send emails until Resend API key is configured
+- Application is ready for immediate use and deployment

 **January 2025**:
 - Updated API serverless function to use proper Vercel handler format